ziotom78/raytracing_course/tomasi-ray-tracing-13a.md

     }
     ```

--   No need for a lexer or parser, but the content must still be validated (e.g., `camera` must contain `projection`).
+-   No need to write a compiler, but our program must still validate the content (e.g., checking that `camera` contains a `projection` is still our duty!).

 # 2. Inventing a Format